archbugaboo/Octave_signal/README.md

 Octave's expint() has numerical problems for purely imaginary arguments (which are needed here), and they go worse as the argument's value increases.
 Temporary solution: create a separate variant for the exponential integral, E1(x), and use that.

 With this change, the numbers come out just as with wxMaxima's and, given the existent examples, I dare say my results are better than Matlab's.
-If I am wrong, I am wrong, my apologies to the giant, but I only say this after I plot diff(abs(fft(h))), which shows a clear difference between the two results, with a much better ripple towards DC, and a visible 1/f^2 progressiob of the ripples.
+If I am wrong, I am wrong, my apologies to the giant, but I only say this after I plot diff(abs(fft(h))), which shows a clear difference between the two results, with a much better ripple towards DC, and a visible 1/f^2 progression of the ripples.